mozilla/makedrive/README.md

 &nbsp;&nbsp;`/j/` - Similar to the `/p/` route, but serves the path information in `JSON` format for APIs.<br>
 &nbsp;&nbsp;`/z/` - Used to export the current user's project data in compressed ZIP format.

+There is also an optional `/s/:username/:path` route for server-to-server requests.
+This route requires HTTP Basic AUTH, and is disabled by default.
+It is designed for servers vs. users to be able to get file and folder data for a user.
+It is not meant for user access.
+It can be enabled by adding a `username:password` pair to the `.env` file for the `BASIC_AUTH_USERS` variable.

 ## API Reference

 ###Constructor